-Working in partnership with pension schemes to reduce risk and to achieve more stable funding levels
+Working in partnership with you to reduce risk and to achieve more stable funding levels

-Three important reasons why defined benefit pension schemes adopt Liability Driven Investing (LDI):
+Three reasons why defined benefit pension schemes adopt Liability Driven Investing (LDI):

 - Pension scheme sponsors and trustees want to have an agreed plan of action to protect funding level improvements